 Chemical similarities classify drugs because they often have the same impact and risks.
 A drug-dependent person is also likely to misuse drugs with chemical similarities.
-Additionally, chemically similar drugs often have the same effects in treatment.
+Additionally, chemically similar drugs often have the same effects in addiction treatment in Kansas City.

 The most misused substance is alcohol.
 Although alcohol is legal in all states, it impacts most body systems.
 In turn, it has many effects on users.
 The effects of alcohol include euphoria and lower ambitions, impairs judgment, perception, and reaction time.
 It is also a central nervous system depressant.
 But above all, it causes severe long-term liver damage.

 Opioids or opiates come from opium or chemicals that mimic it.
 They work by attaching to brain neurotransmitters and block the signals they send.
 This is why opioids are strong pain killers.
 But, the feelings of pleasure quickly leads to addiction.
 For example, opioid addiction is a severe problem in America.
 Just like they are addictive, they are also deadly.